 My son's Nintendo and Mario-themed bedroom #Pimp my kid's room#lil kids#room decor#video games Updated Oct 12 2015 (Posted Sep 10 2013) Guest post by Kim Rosas When I learned I was pregnant I knew immediately that my child's room would include elements from my old favorite original Nintendo games.
 I started working on items for him right away, many of which are still in his room today.
 When you first walk in, my favorite piece that I cross stitched for him over the period of a few months, some while pregnant, and some after he was born, hangs front and center.
 I got the pattern from Sprite Stitch.
 In the frame are my own original NES games, the same ones I started playing at the age he is now.
 He has started asking me to take them out so we can play them — not gonna happen.
 We can play those versions on the Wii now.
 The dresser is a recent addition, a thrift store find that I painted in ombre.
 I posted more on this on my own website.
 It wasn't too hard and the results are awesome.
 We have a mid century vibe in our home and I wanted something to reflect that in his room.
 The Mushroom piggy bank is an eBay find.
 I painted the frame for him while I was pregnant and it has survived so far, though now it seems a bit babyish.
-Related Post Are you ready for an orange treehouse kid's bed?
-YES!
-Get ready to be CRAZY JEALOUS of a kid's bed -- I'm pretty sure you've never seen anything quite like it.
-Just sayin'.
-I worked at a non-profit while I was pregnant and my boss gave me the best gift — a book called Fletcher and the Falling Leaves.
+Related Post Let's get real: I decorated my kid's room for myself My almost four-year-old recently achieved a huge milestone: he finally has his own room.
+When I asked him what color he wanted his room to...
+Read more I worked at a non-profit while I was pregnant and my boss gave me the best gift — a book called Fletcher and the Falling Leaves.
 I've added to the Fletcher series collection since then.
 Two Christmases ago my good friend, who is an art teacher and also runs a non-profit (Giving Diapers, Giving Hope), was tight on money so she made Fletcher a "Fletcher" the fox stuffie.
 I love it.
 The bed is the twin Malm.
 I tried avoiding the character sheets as long as I could, but once he saw the Mario ones he had to have them.
 The star pillow was another Ebay find.
 Above the bed are three mosaics that I made while pregnant for his room.
 Mario, a Galaga ship, and Link from Zelda.
 Those are my favorite games from my youth (still are.)
 I cut individual squares and glued them down.
 Underneath his bed is a secret trundle bed.
 His old bed was an Ikea bed given to us by my husband's old boss, it was a strange one that would be shortened by folding the ends up.
 I left one end off and added felt to the bottom so it slides, and now it is where Fletcher's younger brother sleeps when we need his bedroom for guests.
 My husband's parents kept everything from his childhood.
 We have all of his old Duplos, and Legos, and this little train hat hook was his also.
 Fletcher turns 5 soon and he keeps asking for a "big kid room."
 The sheets were part of that accommodation.
 Hopefully soon we find a way to make it feel more like "his" room without going too far into the dark side of branded merchandise.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Kim Rosas Kim Rosas is a work at home mom to two very energetic boys ages 4.5 and 2.5.
 After her first son was born Kim started her blog, Dirty Diaper Laundry, which became her full-time job. http://dirtydiaperlaundry.com PREVIOUS I'm a grandma and I have a baby of my own: the other side of teen parenthood NEXT How to de-boring the outside of an above-ground pool Show/Hide comments [ 0 ] Awesome room!
 Reply Super cute room– love the Mario theme, the dresser and the vintage/handmade touches.
 Though I will say, if your plan was to avoid branded merchandise, you didn't quite succeed on that front with a Nintendo-themed room.
 Reply I meant more mainstream products found at any local Target.
 I get what you mean though.
 I wanted to capture the theme without having tacky mass produced items in the home.
 I'm lucky that he has embraced it.
 I picked it when he was a baby without knowing if he would end up enjoying the characters but so far he is Mario obsessed like his mother.
 Reply Oh, I totally know what you mean!
 My son is going through a Cars/Planes/Thomas phase right now, and we're trying to keep it to toys instead of decor.
 His room is robot-themed, and he fortunately loves those too.
 Reply I think she meant that she was making the Mario things herself (i.e. the paper mosaic and the cross stitch) Reply You've done a fantastic job.
 My son's room hasn't had a 'theme' in years, we've been moving too much.
 However, when we saw those Mario Kart sheets we just had to get them too!
 Reply I'm a sucker for all things retro-Nintendo.
 I think the little touches are nice in here.
 As for theming things out, I tend to cave a little here and there, but with stuff that I know can be an easy switch.
 The boys like Angry Birds, baseball, and Ninja Turtles.
 Cheap solution?
 Posters from a store.
 Easy up, easy down.
 Fills the blank rental walls with color without me needing to buy every toy marketed to children.
 Once they change their minds, the posters become awesome craft paper since the backs are white.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.